 Commitment to security built-In

 As the article cited above emphasizes, Microsoft is spending $1 billion per year to ensure that its products are secured so that businesses are protected.
 SQL Server and Azure SQL Database are continuously building-in state-of-the-industry security technologies as part of this ongoing commitment to security.
 For business, this means you don’t have to pay extra to give IT staff security tools that are easy to deploy and maintain — those tools are built into Microsoft’s data platform.
 At the same time, businesses can build data security infrastructure that supports customers and provides a competitive edge.
-To learn more about Microsoft’s data security approach, see the Security Center for SQL Server Database Engine and Azure SQL Database and the SQL Security Blog.
+To learn more about Microsoft’s data security approach, see the Security Center for SQL Server Database Engine and Azure SQL Database.

 1. National Institute of Standards and Technology Comprehensive Vulnerability Database update 10/2015